 Taking your case to trial

-File your claim now
+File your claim now.

 Under Florida Statute 95.11(7)(d), the statute of limitations for a wrongful death claim is two years–this means that you must file your complaint within two years of your loved one’s death.
 If you don’t file within this time frame, you’ll forfeit your opportunity to recover any financial compensation for their death.

-It can be difficult to put together a wrongful death claim on your own while trying to process your grief and the emotional strain you’re facing following the death of a loved one.
+It can be challenging to put together a wrongful death claim on your own while trying to process your grief and the emotional strain you’re facing following the death of a loved one.
 Working with a skilled West Palm Beach personal injury lawyer from Lytal, Reiter, Smith, Ivey & Fronrath will remove some of the stress and help you start the next chapter of your life.

 To discuss your options, contact us online or call us today at (561) 655-1990 to schedule your free consultation.